koodimonsteri/chat-app/README.md

 # Chat-App

-Learning some php and symfony.\
+At first this was for learning some php and symfony.\
-Created REST API backend.\
+Created REST API backend.

-Rewriting backend with python fastapi.\
+But in the end rewrote backend with python fastapi.\
+And extended from there.\
-Chat rooms work finally! :)
+Chat rooms work finally! :)\
+Friendship stuff kinda works

 Nice docker detup.\
 rename .env.example to .env in project root\